Nusiq/mcblend/docs/limitations/index.md

 The UV maps of the faces of the *cubes* must be rectangular and the must be aligned with the orientation of the texture image.
-They also must be properly rotated to matche the rotations allowed by Minecraft.
+They also must be properly rotated to match the rotations allowed by Minecraft.
 A proper rotation is
 when:

 - Front, back, left and right faces have their top and bottom edges aligned